len-rtz/bullinger-patristic-annotations/README.md

 ## Patristic Source Texts
 Full corpus at: [Corpus Corporum](https://mlat.uzh.ch/browser?path=/), parts are included in this repository.
 Accessed and downloaded at using [`scripts/cc-tei-download.ipynb`](scripts/cc-tei-download.ipynb)

+## Worth noting
+- letters were not fully annotated (not every knowable reference in a letter was annotated as such)
+- the annotations do not exclusively relate to theological concepts but also reused metaphors (e.g. annotation in letter 11754) orignally used by church fathers

 ## Related Resources
 - [Bullinger Translations](https://github.com/bullinger-digital/bullinger-translations)